How to Find the Best Kelowna Real Estate Agent

 Lower Mission

 $1.5M+Kelowna’s prestige address.
 Lakefront estates, heritage character on Lakeshore Road, and the city’s best beaches.
-I grew up swimming at Rotary Beach—the homes backing onto it have tripled in value since the 2000s.
+I grew up swimming at Rotary Beach, and the homes backing onto it have tripled in value since the 2000s.

 Upper Mission